Craftingkilla1/minecraft-plugins/README.md

 /exampledb - Access database features
 ```

-### For Plugin Developers

-These plugins provide APIs that can be used in your own plugins.
-See the [Developer Documentation](DEVELOPMENT.md) for details.

 ## ⚙️ Configuration

 Each plugin has its own configuration files in the `plugins/PluginName` directory: